jackyyym/thermo/README.md

 # JSON Data Structure:
 `{guild id}.json`:
-- `config` - stores configureation info
+- `config` - stores configuration info
 	- `managers[]` - list of current managers stored as array of user IDs
 	- `memberrole` - current poll member role; anyone can submit to polls if none exists
 - `submissions[]` - array of current submissions, where each element has the structure: